signalkraft/mypyllant-component/docs/docs/index.md

    be `config/custom_components/mypyllant`
 3. Restart Home Assistant
-4. [Add myVaillant integration](https://my.home-assistant.io/redirect/config_flow_start/?domain=mypyllant), or go to Settings > Integrations and add myVAILLANT
+4. [Add myVaillant integration](https://my.home-assistant.io/redirect/config_flow_start/?domain=mypyllant), or go to Settings :material-arrow-right: Integrations and add myVAILLANT
 5. Sign in with the email & password you used in the myVAILLANT app (or MiGo app for Saunier Duval)

 ## Tested Setups